 Curious about why partner access is the best way to share Facebook access?
 Jump to our explainer section below.

-(1) How to request access to Facebook pages and other assets (the manual way)
+How to request access to a Facebook page, and assets (manually via Meta Business Manager)

-Let’s go through step by step how to request admin access to Facebook pages via your client’s Facebook Business Manager.
+Let’s go through step by step how to request admin access to Facebook assets via your client’s Meta Business Manager.

 The disadvantages of requesting access with the manual method:

-- You must know your clients’ Facebook Business Manager ID
+- You must know your clients’ Meta Business Manager ID

-- Your client must have Facebook Business Manager set up (most clients don’t)
+- Your client must have Meta Business Manager set up (most clients don’t)

 - You'll need your contact's name and email address (that should be fine), and they need to confirm your request via that email (more effort!)

-- You won’t know if you have access until you check your Facebook Business Manager
+- You won’t know if you have access until you check your Meta Business Manager